TempeHS/2024SDD-Rayan-AeroFit/productBacklog.md

 15. ~~Error Messages (Feedback to User)~~
 16.~~ Add local storage system for goals~~
 17. Use a basic calorie to step ratio to estimate cals burnt.
+18. Error messages force you to retry input until no error is detected.